 Planning a family is a big step.
 Do you know what’s important when taking out health insurance?
 We’ll help you find the right solution by giving answers to the most frequently asked questions.

-Most women are between 30 and 40 years old when they have their first child.
+Most women today are between 30 and 34 years old when they have their first child.2

-Fertility decreases with age.
-Nevertheless, 19% of women between the age of 35 and 40 still manage to fall pregnant and give birth naturally.
-Doctors advise all slightly older couples (over 35) to see a doctor if they’ve been trying unsuccessfully for a baby for at least a year.
+Fertility decreases with age, so the proportion of women who give birth between the age of 35 and 40 after a natural pregnancy is just 19%.3 Doctors advise all slightly older couples (over 35) to see a doctor if they’ve been trying unsuccessfully for a baby for at least a year.

 Basic insurance covers the costs of certain treatments or treatments to promote fertility.